Variable Refrigerant Flow VRF Critical — System Shutdown

-Daikin VRV U2 Error: Power Supply Voltage Abnormal — Phase Loss Detection
+Daikin VRV U2 Error: Power Supply Voltage Abnormal — Undervoltage or Phase Loss

 🔍 Symptoms Checklist